YSSF8/Xorio-Library/README.md

 hoverEffx.shake('tag name, .class, or #id'); // Shaking effect hoverEffx.vibration('tag name, .class, or #id'); // Vibration effect hoverEffx.box('tag name, .class, or #id'); // Box effect

+// This function is a better method to use the (randomPosition, Movement, toPointer) xorio.position('tag name, .class, or #id').random(); // Go to a random position xorio.position('tag name, .class, or #id').followPointer(); // Makes the selected element follows the pointer xorio.position('tag name, .class, or #id').movement().arrows(); // Makes the selected element moves with the arrow keys xorio.position('tag name, .class, or #id').movement().wasd(); // Makes the selected element moves with the WASD keys xorio.position('tag name, .class, or #id').movement().both(); // Makes the selected element moves with the arrow/WASD keys
 ```